 These laws also protect people from harassment in housing and protect people who help others exercise their freedom to choose the neighborhood where they live.

-The federal Fair Housing Act prohibits discrimination on the basis of race, color, religion, sex, disability, family status (having children), and/or national origin.
+The federal Fair Housing Act prohibits discrimination on the basis of race, color, religion, sex (which can include sexual orientation or gender identity), disability, family status (having children), and/or national origin.
 These bases of protection are commonly referred to as protected classes.
 In addition to these classes that are explicitly protected under federal law, there are also other characteristics that may be protected because discrimination based on those categories would have a clear disparate impact on one of the protected classes.
 For example, a policy that is discriminatory against survivors of domestic violence will consistently have an unfair impact based on sex, as the majority of survivors of domestic violence are women.
 Similarly, an overly broad criminal background screening policy will have a disparate impact based on race and national origin, as African Americans and Latinos are over-represented in the criminal justice system.